Haidar0096/image_magick_ffi/README.md

 }
 // ...
 ```
-- For more info about code usage, have a look at the example app in this repo.
+- For more info about code usage, have a look at the example app in this repo, there is a complete working app there that is ready for you to play around with.

 # Contributing
 - Feel free to open an issue if you have any problem or suggestion.